Amit-Jr/Amit-Jr/README.md

 # Amit Jangir
 ###  Data Science Enthusiast

 Welcome to my GitHub profile!
-I'm Sukhman Singh, a Data Science enthusiast with a passion for leveraging data to drive insights and solve complex problems.
+I'm Amit Jangir , a Data Science enthusiast with a passion for leveraging data to drive insights and solve complex problems.
 I am constantly expanding my skills and knowledge in the field of data science, and I am excited to share my journey with you through my project portfolio.